eridur-de/mightyscape-1.2/extensions/fablabchemnitz/boxes.py/boxes/CONTRIBUTING.rst

 Running the Code
 ----------------------------

-To serve website, run `scripts/boxesserver` script
+To serve website, run :code:`scripts/boxesserver` script.

+You can set the BOXES_GENERATOR_PATH environment variable to add custom generators if you cannot easily copy them in the sources / system installation.

 Reporting bugs
 --------------